-Actually, I’ve been eating some form of sfincione all my life.
-Having grown up in Montreal, I’ve been used to eating the thick crusted, rectangular shaped, tomato sauce covered pizza that is common in all Italian bakeries.
-I’m thinking that perhaps this pizza evolved from sfincione.
-However, the crisp breadcrumb coating absorbs some of that tomato sauce thus preventing it from becoming greasy and overly saucy.
+On sfincione, the crisp breadcrumb coating absorbs some of the tomato sauce thus preventing it from becoming greasy and overly saucy.
 You know what I’m talking about!
-My mother has always made, and still does, a similar homemade version but with cheese and whatever toppings we were into at the moment.
+My mother has always made, and still makes, a similar homemade version with mozzarella and whatever toppings we were into at the moment.

 - 1 envelope dry yeast